-With no motive, no tangible connections and no bodies, can Kent identify the killer before he strikes again, closer to home?
+With no motive, no connection and no bodies, Kent may never uncover the truth.

 17th October 2016 – first edit and rewrite started.